 Upon approval, AHCS will secure and maintain insurance for liability, errors and omissions, and property loss.
+Pursuant to Idaho Code § 33-5204(2), the Authorized Chartering Entity has no liability for the acts, omissions, debts, or other obligations of this public charter school.
 AHCS may sue or be sued, purchase, receive, hold and convey real and personal property for school purposes, and borrow money for such purposes, to the same extent and on the same condition as a public school district.
 All employees, directors, and officers will enjoy the same immunities as employees, directors, and officers of traditional public schools.